epics-modules/lua/docs/libraries/adding-libraries.md

 ```

 would try to search for the files ./foo.so and /usr/local/foo/init.so
-when you call require(“foo”).
+when you call require("foo").
 The first such file that is found gets
 dynamically loaded and then the function luaopen_xxxx is attempted to be
 called, in this instance luaopen_foo (**NOTE:** If you compile the
 library with epics, the resulting file will be called libxxxx.so or